List of Posts By Topic

 VISIONARIES

-John von Neumann, Alan Turing and Claude Shannon (creator of information theory) knew each other, knew of each other's work, and discussed their ideas with each other.
+John von Neumann, Alan Turing, and Claude Shannon (creator of information theory) knew each other, knew of each other's work, and discussed their ideas with each other.

 HUMOR/SATIRE/WHIMSY